Bytes and Bits

 Casey Brown

 Interesting perspective.
-I saw Shader Development differently - more as Optimization.
+I saw HLSL differently - more as Optimization.

 Morgan Taylor